radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 > * Do not proxy from secure to insecure transports
 >
-> If user information (credentials or identities) is received over a secure transport (IPSec, RADIUS/TLS, TLS-based EAP method), then proxying the protected data over RADIUS/UDP or RADIUS/TCP degrades security and privacy.
+> If user information (credentials or identities) is received over a secure transport (IPsec, RADIUS/TLS, TLS-based EAP method), then proxying the protected data over RADIUS/UDP or RADIUS/TCP degrades security and privacy.

 > * Prefer EAP authentication methods to non-EAP methods.
 >